 Having a LinkedIn profile is a good start to connecting with recruiters and hiring managers, but you must do more than just create an account and list a few jobs in your profile.
-A few of my previous articles highlight some of the key tasks to getting noticed on LinkedIn: How to Be LinkedIn to Recruiters and How to Add Recruiters to Your LinkedIn Network.
+A few of my previous articles highlight some of the key tasks to getting noticed on LinkedIn: How to Be Found by Recruiters on LinkedIn and How to Add Recruiters to Your LinkedIn Network.

 Included in these articles are mentions on being part of Groups.
 Beyond what is suggested in those articles, I'd like to share some more ideas on Group participation.

 Although this should be obvious, Group leaders are looking for relevant posts to attract and keep Group members.
-They will block you if you continually just submit generic links, mundane information that has little to do with the intent of the Group, and worse yet, promotions of your services (there is a separate section for this called Promotions).
+They will block you if you continually just submit generic links, mundane information that has little to do with the intent of the Group, and worse yet, promotions of your services.
+If several members block you, LinkedIn may end your access.

 On the flipside of this, Groups provide the chance to build credibility.
 If a Group leader sees that you are continually sharing good information, they may eventually approve your contributions automatically, and you'll become a "resident expert" within the Group.